Romanos IV Diogenes: Battle of Manzikert and capture by Alp Arslan

 Early in the spring of 1071, whilst conducting negotiations with Alp Arslan over Manzikert, Romanos marched at the head of a large army with the intent of recovering the fortress.
 It was soon evident that the army had a serious discipline problem, with soldiers regularly pillaging the area around their nightly camps.
 When Romanos attempted to enforce some stricter discipline, a whole regiment of German mercenaries mutinied, which the emperor only managed to control with the greatest difficulty.
 Believing that Alp Arslan was nowhere near Manzikert, he decided to divide his army.
 One part of the army he dispatched to attack Akhlat, at that time in possession of the Turks.
 Romanos himself advanced with the main body of the army on Manzikert, which he soon recaptured.
 At this point his advance guard met the Seljuk army, which was rapidly approaching Manzikert.
-Romanos ordered the forces attacking Akhlat to rejoin the army, but their portion of the army unexpectedly came across another large Turkish army, forcing them to retreat back into Mesopotamia.
-Already under strength, Romanos' army was further weakened when his Uzes mercenaries deserted to the Turks.
+Romanos ordered the forces attacking Akhlat to rejoin the army, but their portion of the army unexpectedly came across another large Turkish army, so Romanos' troops retreated toward Mesopotamia.
+Already understrength, Romanos' army was further weakened when his Uzes mercenaries deserted to the Turks.
 Arslan had no desire to take on the Byzantine army, so he proposed a peace treaty with favourable terms for Romanos.

+Michael Attaleiates claims that the Muslim envoy that was sent to Romanos was in reality, only there to stall for more time for the Seljuk army.
+One Muslim source confirms that the peace mission was a ploy “to discover their [military] condition”.

 The emperor, eager for a decisive military victory, rejected the offer, and both armies lined up for a battle, which took place on 26 August 1071.
 The battle lasted all day without either side gaining any decisive advantage, until the emperor ordered a part of his centre to return to camp.
 The order was misunderstood by the right wing, however, and Andronikos Doukas, who commanded the reserves, and was the son of Caesar John Doukas, took advantage of the confusion to betray Romanos.
 Claiming that Romanos was dead, he marched away from the battle with some 30,000 men, instead of covering the emperor's retreat.
-The Turks now began to press in on the Byzantine army.

 When Romanos discovered what had happened, he tried to recover the situation by making a defiant stand.
 He fought on valiantly after his horse was killed under him, killing many enemies and causing others to flee, but he received a wound in the hand, which prevented him from wielding a sword, and he was soon taken prisoner.